OmarMiniesy/Notes/Security/Web Application Security/File Inclusion.md

 - Using techniques from the [[Directory Traversal]] note, attackers can bypass defenses that are put in place to protect against file inclusion vulnerabilities.
 - Check out also [[Command Injection]] note for more complex techniques to bypass filters.

-##### Using PHP Filters
+##### Using PHP Wrappers

+`PHP` wrappers are special stream wrappers that allow `PHP` to interact with various types of data streams, such as files, URLs, or even custom [[Protocol]]s, in a consistent and unified way.
+###### Filter Wrapper

-We can use `php` filters, which are a type of `php` wrappers that can take input and filter it in a defined manner by the type of filter used.
+This takes input and filters it in a defined manner by the type of filter used.
 - The `filter` wrapper has 2 important parameters, which are `resource` and `read`, that define how to apply the filter and the resource file to be applied on.

 The base64 conversion filter is useful in disclosing source code, and it can be used by specifying the file name: